Additional Crisis Response Information

-Tell the person the nature of the emergency and offer to guide him/her.
+- Tell the person the nature of the emergency and offer to guide them.
 As you walk, tell the person where you are and advise of any obstacles.
 Offer your arm as guidance.
-Do not grasp his/her arm.
+Do not grasp their arm.

 Persons with hearing impairments

-If the person is having difficulty exiting quickly, treat him/her as if injured for evacuation purposes.
+- If the person is having difficulty exiting quickly, treat them as if injured for evacuation purposes.
 Carrying options include two-person, lock arm position or having the person sit in a chair with arms.

 The needs and preferences of non-ambulatory persons will vary.
 Most will be able to exit safely without assistance on the ground floor.
-Always consult the person as to his/her preference with regard to:
+Always consult the person as to their preference with regard to:

 - Ways of being removed from a wheelchair.